fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-development-tool-compatibility/evaluation-results.md

 ### Pass Outcome

-Succeeded in generating compilable and runnable Fixm server and client code.
+Succeeded in generating compilable and runnable FIXM server and client code.
 The process to achieve this may or may not have required additional coding.

 ### Failed Outcome

-Failed in generating compilable and runnable Fixm server and client code.
+Failed in generating compilable and runnable FIXM server and client code.
 No additional workarounds were available or the amount of coding needed made the solution impractical.